Benzodiazepine Rehab & Detox

 If you experience nausea, it should go away within the first two weeks after your last dose.

-Abdominal pain is a common withdrawal reaction from benzodiazepines and should subside within the first week or two.
+Abdominal pain is a common withdrawal reaction and should subside within the first week or two.

-Any nausea should lessen within the first week or two after your last benzodiazepine dose.
+Any nausea should lessen within the first week or two after your last dose.

-Uncontrollable shakiness can occur when benzodiazepines are stopped, because of the tolerance that was built up from taking the medication for the long-term.
+Uncontrollable shakiness can occur when the prescription is stopped, because of the tolerance that was built up from taking the medication for the long-term.

-Excessive sweating during the daytime and night sweats while you are trying to sleep can happen during benzodiazepine withdrawal.
-As your body adjusts to functioning without benzodiazepines, it may react by sweating until the adjustment is completed.
+Excessive sweating during the daytime and night sweats while you are trying to sleep can happen during withdrawal.
+As your body adjusts to having no drugs in its system, it may react by sweating until the adjustment is completed.

-It rarely occurs, but some people experience hallucinations during benzodiazepine withdrawal.
+It rarely occurs, but some people experience hallucinations during withdrawal.

 It’s common to feel very tired and have a lack of motivation as withdrawal reactions are happening while you wean off benzodiazepines.
 Energy levels gradually return over time, but initially it may be hard to get started or accomplish anything.